20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Beyond the main destinations, Vietnam has many other famous attractions.
 These famous Vietnam tourist places combine beautiful nature, important history, and rich culture.

-1. Phong Nha-Ke Bang National Park
+1. Phong Nha-Ke Bang National Park – Cave Paradise

 Phong Nha Ke Bang National Park cave in Vietnam

-2. Mekong Delta
+2. Mekong Delta – The Rice Bowl of Vietnam

 The Mekong Delta in southern Vietnam is where the mighty Mekong River meets the sea.
-This fertile region is famous for floating markets, fruit orchards.
-And a network of narrow canals lined with villages.
+This fertile region is famous for floating markets, fruit orchards, and a network of narrow canals lined with villages.

 Unicorn Island , Mekong delta , Vietnam